-These financial statements have been prepared in accordance with the 2010-11 Government Financial Reporting Manual (FReM) issued by the Department of Finance and Personnel.
+These financial statements have been prepared in accordance with the 2011-12 Government Financial Reporting Manual (FReM) issued by the DFP.
 The accounting policies contained in the FReM apply International Financial Reporting Standards (IFRS) as adapted or interpreted for the public sector context.
 Where the FReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the Utility Regulator for the purpose of giving a true and fair view has been selected.
 The particular policies adopted by the Utility Regulator are described below.
-They have been applied consistently in dealing with items that are considered material to the accounts.
+These have been applied consistently in dealing with items that are considered material to the accounts.

-In addition to the primary statements prepared under IFRS, the FReM also requires the Department to prepare two additional primary statements.
-The Statement of Parliamentary Supply and supporting notes show outturn against Estimate in terms of the net resource requirement and the net cash requirement.
-The Statement of Operating Cost by Departmental Strategic Objectives and supporting notes analyse the Department's income and expenditure by the objectives agreed with Ministers.
+In addition to the primary statements prepared under IFRS, the FReM also requires the Department to prepare one additional primary statement.
+The Statement of Assembly Supply and supporting notes show outturn against Estimate in terms of the net resource requirement and the net cash requirement.